One of the biggest challenges for product managers is working out which feature requests should inform your product roadmap.

 If you don’t like the idea of going public with feature requests, then create a private board.
 You can then give access to your customer support team who can proxy vote.
 Or you can give access to specific customers.
 Look to make your board private through a password or Single Sign-On.

-A private suggestion board means you can organise and track customer feature requests without making this information public.
+A private feedback board means you can organise and track customer feature requests without making this information public.

-Consider adding granular detail to your suggestion board
+Consider adding granular detail to your feedback board

 Sometimes it’s enough to see which feature requests are the most popular with your customers.
 If you are repeatedly asked for the same feature by a significant number of customers, then perhaps you should at least consider adding it to your product roadmap?